 Greetings once again, heroes!
-Today, I announce a new party member that’s joined the JRPG Japanese party!
+Today, I announce Ono, new character and member that’s joined the JRPG Japanese party!

-Me and my illustrator, shugulupsketches have been working hard coming up with designs of playable characters in JRPG Japanese: A Language Learning Adventure!.
+Me and my illustrator, shugulupsketches have been working hard coming up with designs of playable characters in JRPG Japanese.
 Today, we present Ono, our mega-tough ax-wielder with a heart of gold!
 He may be a bit slow (in more ways than one), but he’s really a good, loyal egg, and we’ve decided to keep him and this design we’ve come up with.

 Spoiler alert, but he’s a knight.
 (Like you couldn’t tell though, right?
 By his expensive-looking, kingdom-paid getup?)
 He’s got money for the good equipment, as well as starts off with the kingdom’s heavy armor set!